yashsriram/sixth-sense/README.md

     - `java -cp "build/:jars/*:jars/ejml-v0.39-libs/*:sixth-sense.jar" <package>.<classname>Kt`
     - Notice the suffix Kt after class name
     - For example `java -cp "build/:jars/*:jars/ejml-v0.39-libs/*:sixthsense.jar" MainKt`
+- Common controls
+    - `w a s d` for basic camera movements.
+    - `q e` for camera up and down movements.
+    - `p` for pause/play.
 - Tested on Ubuntu 18.04
     - If you use a distrubution that uses rolling release cycle (like Arch) you might have to install some older version of JRE and mesa (opensource intel openGL driver) that work with processing library.
 ## demonstration